influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/transformations.md

 ## ACOS()

 Returns the arccosine (in radians) of the field value.
 Field values must be between -1 and 1.
+Supports `GROUP BY` clauses that [group by tags](/influxdb/v2.4/query-data/influxql/explore-data/group-by/#group-by-tags) but does not support [group by time](/influxdb/v2.4/query-data/influxql/explore-data/group-by/#group-by-time-intervals).

 ### Basic syntax